top of page

 Recognising love-bombing means recognising patterns over time, not doubting your feelings or instincts.

 If you’re learning to choose from safety rather than survival, this is the work I do.
-You don’t have to become colder or shut yourself off, but you may need support in building enough self-awareness, internal safety and trust to make decisions that truly serve you.
-Love and care,
+You don’t have to become colder or shut yourself off, but you may need support in building enough self-awareness, internal safety, and trust to make decisions that truly serve you.

 Dorota